make-demo-learn-math/make-demo-learn-math.github.io/doc/index.md

   and intrinsic motivation.
-- For someone with a passion for video games, writing a game can be a great way to learn problem solving skills and mathematics.
+- For someone with a passion for video games, writing a game can be a great way to learn mathematics and problem solving skills.
 - However writing a complete game is a huge undertaking, even with all of the development tools